Comparison

 Vyre IDE advantages

-• Free tier eliminates cost barriers for testing and adoption
+• Free beta access lowers the barrier for testing and adoption

 • Faster setup and onboarding for new team members